Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Conclusion

 \section{Conclusion}

 In this article, we presented new perspectives on oracles.
 This makes it possible to understand various oracle computations or reducibility notions, which have been studied in computability theory in the past, in the context of synthetic descriptive set theory and realizability topos theory.
-For example, in descriptive set theory, climbing various hierarchies (the difference hierarchy, the Borel hierarchy, the C-hierarchy, the R-hierarchy, the projective hierarchy, etc.) now can be understood as giving oracles in the Kleene second algebra.
+For example, in descriptive set theory, climbing various hierarchies (the Borel hierarchy, the C-hierarchy, the R-hierarchy, the projective hierarchy, etc.) now can be understood as giving oracles in the Kleene second algebra.

 For another example, as a benefit of understanding oracles as operations on truth-values, it directly links ``oracle computations'' to ``non-constructive axioms'', and so we can expect new types of applications of oracle computation to (constructive) reverse mathematics.
 One important difference from the old applications of oracle computation to classical reverse mathematics is that our new idea allows even formulas outside the framework of second-order arithmetic to be analyzed in the context of oracle computation.
-This is because, if an operation on truth-values is a Lawvere-Tierney topology, then it yields a sheaf topos \cite{SGL}, whose internal logic naturally allows one to deal with formulas outside the framework of second-order arithmetic; Bauer's result \cite{Bau} on the ITTM-realizability topos is one such example (where ITTM stands for infinite time Turing machine).
+This is because, if an operation on truth-values is a Lawvere-Tierney topology, then it yields a sheaf topos \cite{SGL}, whose internal logic naturally allows one to deal with formulas outside the framework of second-order arithmetic; Bauer's result \cite{Bau} on the ITTM-realizability topos is one such example.

-One last point: to the best of our knowledge, categorical computability theory or realizability topos theory rarely reflected modern, non-trivial ideas and techniques on Turing reducibility (or other reducibility), which is one of the central objects of computability theory.
-For this reason, there appears to have been a disconnect between two communities.
-Now, however, a bridge has been built between these theories.
+One last point: A new bridge has now been built connecting degree theory, descriptive set theory, and realizability topos theory.
 By crossing this bridge, our future goal is to bring modern ideas and techniques of degree theory to realizability topos theory and related areas (and vice versa).

-\begin{ack} The author wishes to thank Ruiyuan Chen, Matthew de Brecht, Satoshi Nakata and Jaap van Oosten for valuable discussions.
-The author's research was partially supported by JSPS KAKENHI Grant Numbers 19K03602 and 21H03392, and the JSPS-RFBR Bilateral Joint Research Project JPJSBP120204809. \end{ack}
+\begin{ack} The author is deeply grateful to Satoshi Nakata for his insightful comments and suggestions during our discussion.
+The author also wishes to thank Ruiyuan Chen, Matthew de Brecht, S\=oichir\=o Okuda, Jaap van Oosten, Matthias Schr\"oder and Thomas Streicher for valuable comments. \end{ack}